Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in. ― Isaac Asimov

 Yes, in spring trials run in fields covered with winter wheat, they expect the dogs to have a side to side windshield wiper pattern.
 The reason is that the fields are basically green carpets of sprouts...no real objectives or lines per se.
 In fact, they even run them across plowed fields because they actually hold birds.
 When I first started watching trials there I thought there was no way that any birds would be out in those fields.
 But there can be surprisingly large numbers of birds in some areas (others have fewer...some have next to none...it depends on the year, the weather and other factors).

-The easiest way to understand the difference is to imagine a typical North American-bred Pointer or setter running in a field trial hitting objectives and really laying down a fast race.
-Now imagine that a rabbit pops up in front of him and he gives in to the temptation.
-He decides to be a baaaad boy and he takes off in hot pursuit of that rabbit.
+The easiest way to understand the difference is to imagine a typical North American-bred Pointer or setter running in a field trial hitting objectives and really laying down a good fast race.
+Now imagine that a rabbit pops up in front of that dog and the dog gives in to temptation.
+It decides to be a baaaad boy and takes off in hot pursuit of the bolting bunny.
 You see that extra gear he just switched into?
 Notice that no matter how fast he was running before that rabbit popped up, there was still one more gear of turbo speed he could kick it up to?

-Ya, well THAT is the speed that the Euro dogs are expected (and bred and trained and pushed) to have for their entire run.
-Basically, they run like they are chasing something or are being chased by something.
-And that is why I say it is more like Top Fuel Drag Racing...the dogs don't run for a long time but they run really, really fast.
-Here is a video of a young European-bred setter in a trial.
+Ya, well that is the speed that the Euro dogs are expected (and bred and trained and pushed) to have for their entire run.
+Basically, they run like their ass is on fire, a full out sprint.
+And that is why I say spring trials in Europe are more like Top Fuel Drag Racing.
+The dogs don't run for a long time but they run really, really fast.
+Here is a video of a young Italian-bred setter in a trial.
 It is a good indication of the kind of speed they want to see.

 It depends.
 When I first started attending trials I could not believe any dog could actually run that fast and nail a point...especially considering that they were looking for wild huns in ankle deep winter wheat!
 And a lot of dogs do in fact crash and burn.
 They run too fast for their noses and the conditions, they bump a bird...and they are eliminated.
 But, amazingly, some do manage to slam points as they are running full blast.
 And I think that is what everyone is looking for.
 Like the big league trialers over here, or car racing or other thrilling sports, they want to see contestants that are just on the edge of fabulous glory...or the agony of defeat.